FRM Syllabus

 Operational and Integrated Risk Management

-This sub-field of Risk Management is concerned with the assessment of the operational risks, implementation of risk controls which further leads to mitigation, avoidance of risk or acceptance.
+This sub-field of Risk Management is concerned with the assessment of the operational risks, and implementation of risk controls which further leads to mitigation, avoidance of risk or acceptance.
 Concepts you must study in this part of the FRM syllabus are:

 • Principles for the Sound Management of Operational Risk